top of page

 If you are feeling overwhelmed, or if your anxiety lasts for more than several weeks, it might be time to reach out to your healthcare provider.
 Your doctor can recommend therapy, medication, or other valuable tools to help you manage your anxiety.

-We often look to things like injuries or other underlying health conditions as causes of our low back pain, but keeping cortisol in mind can help you be on the lookout for stressful situations that could contribute to a flare up.
 Using some of these techniques on a regular basis can help reduce your incidence of low back pain without having to turn to medication.
 Being proactive about your back pain is also a great idea if you have frequent bouts of pain.
 It is much easier to prevent low back pain than it is to treat it once it has happened.
-We hope you found this article helpful.
-Don’t forget to subscribe to our weekly blog for more updates on managing low back pain!

 bottom of page